DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-2-how-can-you-use-structured-talk-to-develop-pupils-literacy/summer-week-2-induction-tutor-materials.md

 #### Disciplinary literacy and talk (5 minutes)

 1. Recap on disciplinary literacy from Year 1 of the programme.
 2. Link this to domain-specific talk; for example evaluating looks and sounds that are different in different subjects.
-Provide an example specific to the subject of the ECTs you’re working with.
+Provide an example specific to the subject of the ECTs you're working with.
 3. Ask ECTs to reflect on other areas where talk might be specific to their subject (for example, reasoning, arguing, vocabulary).

 #### High quality and structured talk (10 minutes)

 1. Explain the importance of quality of talk over quantity of talk.
-2. Explain and model the importance of setting up a ‘talk culture’.
+2. Explain and model the importance of setting up a 'talk culture'.
 For example:
-    - setting clear ‘talk norms’ or guidelines with your pupils
+    - setting clear 'talk norms' or guidelines with your pupils
     - ensuring talk activities have a clear goal
     - where appropriate assigning roles for talk (for example, the summariser and questioner), and the importance of changing these cognitive roles so pupils are not always assigned to the same one